tbrown0139/Knv-MC-Server/README.md

 ## 📞 Support

-For support or questions about this landing page, please contact the development team.
+For support or questions about this landing page, please email mcteam@knovon.org

 ---